-7.1 Preliminary expenses and floatation costs represent expenditure incurred prior to the commencement of operations of the Fund.
-These costs are being amortised over two (life of the Fund) years in accordance with the requirement set out in the Trust Deed.
+7.1 Preliminary expenses and floatation costs represent expenditure incurred prior to the commencement of the operations of the Fund.
+These costs are being amortised over a period of 2 years (life of the Fund) in accordance with the requirement set out in the Trust Deed.